suriyun-production/mmorpg-kit-docs/docs/pages/048-mmo-workflows.md

                            Cluster Server (send: other map servers) -> Map Server X
 ```

+#### About Machine Address

+The machine address is for map-spawn-server and map-server, but if the map-server is spawned by map-spawn-server, map-server's machine address will be the value which receiving from map-spawn-server.

+If you can read codes, you can find which configs will be applied to which server in `MMOServerInstance`, you may try find `ARG_MACHINE_ADDRESS` and see where it was applied.

+* * *

 ### Client Workflow

 At client side, it will connect to **Central Server** to login and manage characters, after selected character to play, client will receive **Map Server** connection information after sent select character message to **Central Server**.
 Then client will disconnect from **Central Server** then connect to **Map Server** with received connection information.